aiven/aiven-extras/README.md

 It allows you to use logical replication when installed originally by root and the user using it has the REPLICATION privilege.

+Please note that when loading the `auto_explain` extension, it is loaded for the current session only.

 Installation
 ============